-- Take advantage of appreciation: Even accounting for the 2008 crisis, the cost of homes and other properties have steadily increased over time for the past 50 years — which means the home you purchase today will likely be worth more than the price you paid for it in the future.
+- Take advantage of appreciation: Even accounting for the 2008 crisis, the cost of homes and other properties have steadily increased over time for the past 50 years.
+So, the home you purchase today will likely be worth more than the price you paid for it in the future.

-- Stop paying rent: Although you’ll likely still have a mortgage payment and other expenses to cover as a homeowner, you won’t be paying rent to live in another person’s property — a cost which is essentially entirely wasted, since you aren’t building equity in the rental property.
+- Stop paying rent: Although you’ll likely still have a mortgage payment and other expenses to cover as a homeowner, you won’t be paying rent to live in another person’s property.
+It’s a cost that is essentially entirely wasted, since you aren’t building home equity in the rental property.

 - Keep the value of your home improvements: When you own a home of your own, any improvements you make will add to the property’s total value, beefing up your asset as well as beautifying your living space.

-Another way to earn money by purchasing your own home is known as “house hacking,” a real estate investment strategy wherein you leverage rental income on your dwelling in order to live there cost-free.
+Another way to make money by purchasing your own home is known as “house hacking“.
+It’s a real estate investment strategy wherein you leverage rental income from your primary residence to live there cost-free.

 The term was originally coined by entrepreneur and author Brandon Turner, who wrote “The Book on Investing in Real Estate with No (and Low) Money Down” and “The Book on Rental Property Investing.”

-Investors can use this strategy to pay off the property and even create a profit margin, eventually allowing them to invest in more rental properties.
+Real estate investors can use this strategy to pay off the property and even create a profit margin.
+This will eventually allow them to invest in more rental properties.
 Thus, house hacking is a great way to combine the personal financial benefits of homeownership with the long-term earning potential of other types of property investment.